 “G-general Golitsyn’s army… has been annihilated outside Perym.”

-More than a dozen sharp intakes could be heard around the room.
-One of which came from the twenty-one year old Major Lydia Lisitsyna, senior aide-de-camp at Coalition Central.
+More than a few sharp intakes could be heard around the room.
+One of which came from the twenty-two year old Major Lydia Lisitsyna, senior aide-de-camp at Coalition Central.

 Lydia’s mouth hung open as she slowly swiveled back to the map table.
 The sky-blue arrows representing General Golitsyn’s relief army flickered before fading away on the snowy, three-dimensional landscape.
 It was an authentic illusion, projected by the huge, enchanted table that measured at least twenty-paces wide.
 But for Lydia, the magic only chilled her to the bones, as what had once symbolized one-hundred-and-twelve thousand men and women dissipated into a ghostly hue in mere seconds.